QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The sales volume S(t) can be expressed as (@label:sales):
 $ "S"(t) = "m" "dF"(t) / "dt" $ <label:sales>

-The core assumption of the Bass model is that the adoption of new products is the result of innovation and imitation, and the adoption probability is linearly related to the number of adopters @boswijk_econometrics_2005.
+The core assumption of the Bass model is that the launch of new products is the result of innovation and imitation, and the probability of launch is linearly related to the number of adopters. @boswijk_econometrics_2005.

 The literature shows that the main advantage of the Bass model is that it can accurately predict the S-shaped curve and sales peak of new product sales, and